msaswata15/ECOMMERCE/README.md

 ## 🙋 Support

-For any queries or issues, feel free to create a new issue in the Issues tab or contact us at support@projectname.com. cd projectname
+For any queries or issues, feel free to create a new issue in the Issues tab or contact us. cd projectname

 # Install dependencies